Master Gardeners meet with the public during the Montgomery County Fair (August 2021).

 You can find additional information about the Fair, including dates and directions, on the Montgomery County Agricultural Fair website.

-The annual Fall Harvest Festival, co-sponsored by the Master Gardeners, is planned for Saturday October 7, 2023.
+The annual Fall Harvest Festival, co-sponsored by the Master Gardeners, is traditionally held on the first Saturday in October.
 The Harvest Festival is open to the public and provides an educational and recreational celebration of Maryland’s rich agricultural heritage.
 Master Gardener activities include children's garden-related games, tussie mussie workshop, tours of the demonstration garden, and a plant clinic.
 The Fall Harvest Festival is held at the Agricultural History Farm Park located at 18400 Muncaster Road, Derwood, MD 20855.